-Adobe recently announced that it had changed the name of Lightroom CC (2015) to Lightroom Classic CC, successfully confusing photographers across the globe.
-Naturally, many of you have questions about the latest iterations of Lightroom.
+Adobe recently (May 2019) changed the name of Lightroom Classic CC to Lightroom Classic (dropping the CC), successfully confusing photographers across the globe.
+Many of you have questions about the latest iterations of Lightroom.
 Here are the answers to the most common.

 What is Lightroom Classic?

-Lightroom Classic CC is the latest version of Lightroom.
-Up until October 2017 it was called Lightroom CC (2015).
-Now the name has been changed to Lightroom Classic CC, and now it’s simply called Lightroom Classic.
+Lightroom Classic is the latest version of Lightroom.
+Up until October 2017 it was called Lightroom CC (2015), then the name changed to Lightroom Classic CC, and now it’s simply called Lightroom Classic.

 Why the name change?

-Adobe have bought out a new application and given it the name Lightroom CC.
+In October 2017 Adobe launched a new application with the name Lightroom CC.
 This new program is a version of Lightroom mobile for desktop and has little in common with the old Lightroom CC (2015).
 In May 2019 Adobe changed the name of this app to Lightroom, which of course is what Lightroom Classic was called for many years.

-Does that mean Adobe is going to stop updating Lightroom Classic CC?
+Does that mean Adobe is going to stop updating Lightroom Classic?

-There is so much negativity surrounding Adobe’s latest new product announcement that it’s easy to fall into the trap of thinking that the name change indicates Adobe is planning to stop developing this version of Lightroom.
+There is so much negativity surrounding Lightroom Clasic that it’s easy to fall into the trap of thinking that the name change indicates Adobe is planning to stop developing this version of Lightroom.
 I can’t see into the future but this seems unlikely to me for several reasons.

-- Lightroom Classic CC has to evolve to stay ahead of the competition and keep Adobe’s market share.
+- Lightroom Classic has to evolve to stay ahead of the competition and keep Adobe’s market share.

-- The cloud based workflow of the new Lightroom CC (where photographers upload their photos to Adobe’s servers) is impractical and too expensive for most photographers.
-Take up of the new Lightroom CC by Adobe’s current user base is likely to be small.
+- The cloud based workflow of the new Lightroom app (where photographers upload their photos to Adobe’s servers) is impractical and too expensive for most photographers.
+Take up of the new Lightroom app by Adobe’s current user base is likely to be small.

-- Stopping development of Lightroom Classic CC would alienate a substantial and profitable part of Adobe’s customer base.
+- Stopping development of Lightroom Classic would alienate a substantial and profitable part of Adobe’s customer base.

-- The new Lightroom CC is a new product aimed at a different type of photographer who takes all their photos with a smartphone camera.
-It’s not aimed at the current Lightroom user base.
+- The Lightroom app is a new product aimed at a different type of photographer who takes all their photos with a smartphone camera.
+It’s not aimed at the current Lightroom Classic user base.